arhohuttunen/coding-revolution/content/tutorial/junit-5-tutorial/basics/junit-5-parameterized-tests/index.md

 ## Do you have a lot of data?

-The `@CsvSource` annotation allows you to use a list of comma-separated string values.
+The `@CsvSource` annotation allows us to use a list of comma-separated string values.
 Using the annotation makes it possible to provide multiple parameters to the test method in quite a compact way.

 ```java